computations/SunStar/doc/writeup.md

 ###Complexity

-The complexity of finding the distance between two nodes for this is $\OO(n)$, where $n$ is the number of taxa on the tree.
+The complexity of finding the distance between two nodes is $\OO(n)$, where $n$ is the number of taxa on the tree.
 First, consider the steps involved with this algorithm.
 They are

 -   Make a list from taxa to root,
 -   Walk along that list,